 The portion size was a big one for me as well.
 When pregnancy hit, I was nauseous in the first trimester and had to eat a lot to curb nausea.
 I used to practice intermittent fasting in the morning, but that changed very quickly once I fell pregnant.
 I found myself waking up at 6 am needing to eat otherwise I would feel increased nausea.

 During the second trimester of pregnancy, I felt much better, yet still ate a lot of food.
 I was growing a baby and felt fat, so why not overindulge sometimes.
 I am meant to be gaining weight.
 Looking back, I can see that at times I probably was overeating a bit.

 I focused on smaller meals yet still ate at least four times a day.
 Tuning into my body and hunger levels was crucial.
 Stopping eating at 80 % full was a blessing that also massively reduced acid reflux that returned during pregnancy.

 How to lower fasting blood sugar with gestational diabetes

 The dietary aspect of managing post-meal blood sugar levels was easy for me.
-My big problem was my morning fasting blood sugar upon waking, which was harder for me to control.
+My big problem was my high fasting blood sugar with gestational diabetes upon waking, which was harder for me to control.
 I felt like I did not have control over it as it was hormonal due to my liver releasing sugar into the bloodstream.

 I came across a video on youtube where another mom with gestational diabetes shared a tip that worked to lower her fasting blood sugar.
 She took 1 tbsp of apple cider vinegar before bed and said it helped.